hjchen/7lovebakery/sites/all/modules/metatag/README.txt

   meta tag values saved for that language will be used if they exist, otherwise values assigned to the entity's default language will be used.
-This may be disabled using the enabling the "Don't load entity's default language values if no languages match" option on the Advanced Settings page, which will cause default values to be used should there not be any values assigned for the current requested language.
+This may be disabled using the enabling the "Don't load entity's default language values if no languages match" option on the Settings page, which will cause default values to be used should there not be any values assigned for the current requested language.
+* When using Features to export Metatag configurations, it is suggested to override all of the default configurations and then disable the default configurations via the advanced settings page; doing so will avoid potential conflicts of the same configurations being loaded by both the Metatag module and the new Features-based modules.
+* By default all meta tag output for individual entities will be cached in a separate cache table.
+This may be disabled by unchecking the "Cache meta tag output" option on the Settings page, which will cause all meta tags for entities to be generated uniquely for each page load.
+Note: the entity configuration and output for other types of pages will still be cached, but this can stop the {cache_metatag} table from growing out of control in some scenarios.

 Developers
 ------------------------------------------------------------------------------
 Full API documentation is available in metatag.api.php.

-To enable Metatag support in custom entities, add 'metatag' => TRUE to either the entity or bundle definition in hook_entity_info(); see metatag.api.php for further details and example code.
+It is not necessary to control Metatag via the entity API, any entity that has view modes defined and is not a configuration entity is automatically suitable for use.

 The meta tags for a given entity object (node, etc) can be obtained as follows:
   $metatags = metatags_get_entity_metatags($entity_id, $entity_type, $langcode);